rohan-ibn-tariq/RustProblems/Rust-Official-Book/8.3-Common-Collections/employee-department-manager/PROBLEM.md

 3. **Case handling**:
    - Command keywords ("Add", "List", "to", "all") should be case-insensitive
-   - Employee names and department names preserve original case
+   - Store names in format, first letter of the word capital and others small.

 4. **Whitespace handling**:
    - Trim leading and trailing spaces from entire input